 For a wide range of applications, Alaqua provides rising film evaporators, along with different types of evaporators and other processing equipment.
 Our solutions guarantee that our clients are satisfied.

-Effluent treatment, polymer manufacturing, food production, thermal desalination, medicines, and solvent recovery are just a few of the uses for rising tube evaporators.
+Rising tube evaporators find diverse applications, including effluent treatment, polymer manufacturing, food production, thermal desalination, medicines, and solvent recovery.
 “Large Long-Tube Evaporators for Seawater Distillation,” – Aschner, F.S., Schaal, M., and Hasson, D., 1971.
-Rising tube evaporators are mostly employed as reboilers for distillation columns, or as pre-concentrators, flash evaporators, or pre-heaters to remove volatile components before stripping in these sectors.
+Rising tube evaporators in these sectors act as reboilers or pre-processors, removing volatile components before stripping.

 Latest Blog: How does a vacuum cooling crystallizer work?

-While rising film evaporators are relatively efficient and offer a number of benefits, some research shows that they are not as efficient as vertical or horizontal tube falling film evaporators.
+Research indicates rising film evaporators, though efficient, may be less so than vertical or horizontal tube falling film evaporators.
 As a result, falling film evaporators have largely replaced rising film evaporators in recent years since they offer similar benefits while also being more efficient.
 Furthermore, rising film evaporators require a driving force to move the film against gravity, which imposes a constraint since the driving force requires a significant temperature differential between the heating surfaces.